rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 ```

 # Inheritance
-We need inheritance to reuse some the features that coes with OOP.
+We need inheritance to reuse some the features that comes with OOP.
 Lets say we want create some classes indicating different shapes.
 Yes the same old example, bare with me.
 Basic shapes like square, triangle have certain similarities like name of the shape, no of edges and so on.
 Since these **similarities apply to all basic shapes it would be redundant to include same set of attributes and instructions inside each Shape class we create**.
 And if there is a change we need to do we might have to do in all the classes we created.
 This would be a nightmare.
 In this scenario, we could use inheritance to create a ==Super class== called **Shape** and have all the common attributes declared here.
 All the other shapes we create can be a ==sub class== to this super class.

 ## Extending
 ```